kwaldenphd/plotly-intro-r/README.md

         text = ~paste("This home was built in:", YearBuilt, "<br>", "It was last sold in:", YrSold))
 ```

-Question #2:

-The code below uses plotly to create a piechart of different house styles.
+<blockquote>Q2: The code below uses `plotly` to create a piechart of different house styles.
 Notice what happens when you click on a category in the chart’s legend!

-For Question #2, modify this code to include custom hovertext displaying the house style and that style’s median sale price on separate lines.
-(Hint: you should use the group_by and summarize functions in the dplyr package to get the information needed for your labels)
+Modify this code to include custom hovertext displaying the house style and that style’s median sale price on separate lines.
+(Hint: you should use the group_by and summarize functions in the dplyr package to get the information needed for your labels).</blockquote>

 ```R
 prop = table(AmesHousing$HouseStyle)/nrow(AmesHousing)